Researching your Family History

 Records used for family history research in Ireland fall under the following broad categories:

 - Census Records

 - General Register Office records

 - Church Records

-Details of the Library’s holdings are under each category is outlined below:
+Details of the Library’s holdings under each category are outlined below:

 The 1901 & 1911 Census are online at the National Archives

 Transcripts of 1901 Census Rathfarnham D.E.D., 1901 Census Tallaght D.E.D and 1901 Census Whitechurch D.E.D.
 Shelf: LH 314.094183.